Barroqueiro/sarif-orchestrator/docs/Usage.md

 ## Id

-All results take into considerationa `ruleId` and as such these Ids can be used to ignore vulnerabilities as well, every Id included inside the `.idignore` file will be discarded from the results.
+All results take into consideration `ruleId` and as such these Ids can be used to ignore vulnerabilities as well, every Id included inside the `.idignore` file will be discarded from the results.

-Note: Both file follow the `.gitignore` comment syntax for simplification, this means that they can be commented using the `#` symbol and all lines with that symbol as the first characters will be ignored, **this does not allow for inline commenting**.
+Note: Both files follow the `.gitignore` comment syntax for simplification, this means that they can be commented using the `#` symbol and all lines with that symbol as the first characters will be ignored, **this does not allow for inline commenting**.

 ## Tools available

 ### Bandit

-Bandit looks for common security issus in python code.
+Bandit looks for common security issues in python code.

 Arguments:

 - Path of the code to be analysed

 ### Dependency Check